everpixelgame/docs/gameplay/dungeons.md

 ## How Dungeons Work

-Dungeons are automated battle arenas where your Heroes fight enemies to earn $EPXL rewards.
+Dungeons are automated battle arenas where your Heroes fight enemies to earn $EVER rewards.
 You select a Hero and a dungeon, pay the entry fee, and the battle plays out automatically.

 ## Dungeon Types